conorheffron/booking-sys/README.md

 You can turn off this feature to get a quicker startup with -A

 Database changed

-mysql> SHOW TABLES reservations;
+mysql> SHOW TABLES;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'reservations' at line 1 mysql> SHOW TABLES;
 +----------------------------+
 | Tables_in_reservations     |